A dichotomy theory for the height functions of the BKT transition: Introduction

-The percolation arguments rely in an essential way on the symmetries of the square lattice.
-More precisely, these symmetries are: \begin{enumerate} \item Translational symmetry along a full-rank sublattice, \item Flip symmetry around the $y$-axis, \item Rotational symmetry by an angle of $\pi/2$. \end{enumerate} The theory therefore extends immediately to models with the same symmetry group.
+The proofs rely in an essential way on the symmetries of the square lattice.
+More precisely, these symmetries are: \begin{enumerate} \item Translational symmetry along a rank-two sublattice, \item Flip symmetry around some axis, \item Rotational symmetry by an angle of $\pi/2$. \end{enumerate} The results extend to models with the same symmetry group.
 Let us now give a formal account of this more general setup.
 Let $\G=(\V,\E)$ denote a planar graph, and let $V=(V_{xy})_{xy\in\E}\subset\Phi$ denote an assignment of potentials to the edges of the graph.
 The \emph{automorphism group} $\operatorname{Aut}(\G,V)$ of the model contains the set of automorphisms $\phi$ of $\G$ with the property that $V_{\phi(xy)}=V_{xy}$ for all edges $xy\in\E$.